steve-martin-at-esure/hello_world/CONTRIBUTING.md

 # How to contribute

-This is a private Git repository and only esure's Digital Apps team is permitted to change this Digital App.
-If you have any suggestions or if you find an issue then please contact the team.
-Please see [AUTHORS.md](AUTHORS.md) for details of the team.
+This is a private Git repository and only members of esure's Digital Apps team are permitted to make changes to this Digital App.
+If you have any suggestions or you would like to report an issue then please contact the team.
+Contact details for the Digital Apps team can be found in the [AUTHORS.md](AUTHORS.md) file.

+## Each change is a 'Story'

 esure uses an Agile methodology to track all of its Digital App changes, with each change communicated as an 'Agile Story'.
 All stories within a Sprint must pass through the following 'life cycle' phases: